SalamLang/Salam/README.md

 # Salam Language

-Salam is a new programming language for students and children.
+Salam is a new programming language for local developers.
 Everyone can learn programming and write code.

 </div>